Ovine rinderpest

 Ovine rinderpest, also commonly known as peste des petits ruminants (PPR), is a contagious disease primarily affecting goats and sheep; however, camels and wild small ruminants can also be affected.
-PPR is currently present in North, Central, West and East Africa, the Middle East, South Asia and Southern Europe.
-It is caused by Morbillivirus caprinae in the genus Morbillivirus, and is closely related to, among others, Morbillivirus pecoris (rinderpest), Morbillivirus hominis (Measles virus), and Morbillivirus canis (also known as canine distemper virus).
+PPR is currently present in North, Central, West, and East Africa, the Middle East, South Asia, and Southern Europe.
+It is caused by Morbillivirus caprinae in the genus Morbillivirus, and is closely related to, among others, Morbillivirus pecoris (rinderpest), Morbillivirus hominis (measles virus), and Morbillivirus canis (also known as canine distemper virus).
 The disease is highly contagious, and can have an 80–100% mortality rate in acute cases in an epizootic setting.
 The virus does not infect humans.

-The disease was first described in 1942 in Côte d'Ivoire, and has since been detected in more than 70 countries in the world.
+The disease was first described in 1942 in Ivory Coast and has since been detected in more than 70 countries in the world.

 In 2017, the disease was reported to be affecting saiga antelope in Mongolia, causing near-catastrophic herd depletion for the endangered species.

-In 2018, it was stated that the disease was reported to be present in Bulgaria close to the border with Turkey.
+In 2018, the disease was reported to be present in Bulgaria close to the border with Turkey.
 In a flock of 540 sheep and goats, two animals tested positive and one died, with disease confirmed by only one laboratory without any further tests.

 Nevertheless, over 4000 sheep and goats were killed.

 The recent outbreaks in European Union (EU) countries such as Romania, Greece, and Hungary have highlighted the vulnerability of the PPR-free countries.
-These countries have had their free status suspended following outbreaks in 2022 and 2023, highlighting the critical need for robust surveillance, coordinated vaccination, and effective buffer zone strategies.
+These countries have had their free status suspended following outbreaks in 2022 and 2023, highlighting the critical need for robust surveillance, coordinated vaccination, and effective buffer-zone strategies.

 Synonyms

 PPR is also known as goat plague, kata, syndrome of stomatitis-pneumoenteritis, and ovine rinderpest.

-Official agencies such as the FAO and OIE use the French name "peste des petits ruminants" with several spelling variants.
+Official agencies such as the FAO and OIE use the French name "peste des petits ruminants", with several spelling variants.

 Signs and symptoms

-Symptoms are similar to those of rinderpest in cattle and involves oral necrosis, mucopurulent nasal and ocular discharges, cough, pneumonia, and diarrhea, though they vary according to the previous immune status of the sheep, the geographic location, the time of year, or if the infection is new or chronic.
+Symptoms are similar to those of rinderpest in cattle and involves oral necrosis, mucopurulent nasal and ocular discharges, cough, pneumonia, and diarrhea, though they vary according to the previous immune status of the sheep, the geographic location, and the time of year, or if the infection is new or chronic.
 They also vary according to the breed of sheep.
 However, fever in addition to either diarrhea or signs of oral discomfort is sufficient to suspect the diagnosis.
 Incubation period is 3–5 days.